Interactive Navigation for Legged Manipulators with Learned Arm-Pushing Controller: Experiment

 \subsection{Validation of Interactive Navigation Framework}

-We deployed our framework on a Unitree B2 robot with a Unitree Z1 Pro robotic arm to evaluate its performance.
+We deploy our framework on a Unitree B2 robot with a Unitree Z1 Pro robotic arm to evaluate its performance.
 An NVIDIA Jetson AGX Orin serves as the onboard computing unit for planning and control execution.
-As shown in Fig. \ref{fig:7}, we designed three experimental setups: (A) navigation through arm-pushing interaction, (B) collision-free navigation without interaction, and (C) navigation through the robot body interaction.
-For the navigation scenarios, the map measures 8 m × 6.8 m (consistent with Fig. \ref{fig:1}), with the planning algorithm utilizing a grid resolution of 0.1 m × 0.1 m.
-During planning, the robot is represented as a 90 cm × 60 cm rectangular bounding box for collision checking.
-In real-world experiments, the poses of the robot and movable obstacles are obtained from a motion capture system.
+As shown in Fig. \ref{fig:6}, we design three experimental setups: (A) Navigation through arm-pushing interaction, (B) Collision-free navigation without interaction, and (C) Navigation through the robot body interaction.
+For the navigation scenarios, the map measures 8\,m × 6.8\,m (consistent with Fig. \ref{fig:1}), with the planning algorithm utilizing a grid resolution of 0.1\,m × 0.1\,m.
+During planning, the robot is represented as a 90\,cm × 60\,cm rectangular bounding box for collision checking.
+The cost of object pushing $c_t = 10$, and the path planning time is about 200\,ms. In real-world experiments, the poses of the robot and movable obstacles are obtained from a motion capture system.